altwalker/altwalker/docs/quickstart.md

 $ altwalker generate -l c# path/for/test-project/ -m path/to/models.json
 ```

-The `generate` command creates `path/for/test-project` directory containig `test-project.csproj` file, `Program.cs` and the code template for the model(s).
+The `generate` command creates `path/for/test-project` directory containing `test-project.csproj` file, `Program.cs` and the code template for the model(s).

 ## Next Steps

-Depending on how new you are to Altwalker you can read about how to design your models on the [Modeling](./modeling) section, how to structure your tests on the
+Depending on how new you are to AltWalker you can read about how to design your models on the [Modeling](./modeling) section, how to structure your tests on the
-[Test Structure](./tests-structure) section, checkout the [Demo](./demo), or dig deeper into the [Command Line Interface](./cli).
+[Test Structure](./tests-structure) section, checkout the [Examples](./examples), or dig deeper into the [Command Line Interface](./cli).